eigerco/lumina/README.md

 zkVM, which applies some acceleration on dependencies related to cryptography.
 Such dependency is `sha2`.

-Because of that we created `./tools/upgrade-deps.sh` scripts which upgrades all dependencies in `Cargo.toml` except the ones that are patched by risc0.
+Because of that we created `./tools/upgrade-deps.sh` script which upgrades all dependencies in `Cargo.toml` except the ones that are patched by risc0.

 How to upgrade: